alexdevero/alex-devero-blog/__drafts__/draft--javascript-switch-statement.md

-# JavaScript Switch Statement - All You Need to Know
+# Javascript Switch Statement - How It Works and How to Use It

 Switch statement is one of the oldest features of JavaScript.
 Yet, it is not used as often as `if...else`.
 This is unfortunate.
 Switch statement can sometimes do a better job and make your code more readable.
 This tutorial will teach you what JavaScript switch statement is, how to use it and when.
 <!--more-->